SunguochaoYeepay/data-scope2/cline_docs/productContext.md

 3. **Low-Code Integration:** Facilitate seamless integration with low-code platforms by providing configuration options and APIs.
 4. **AI-Powered Assistance:** Offer AI-powered features to enhance the configuration and query process.
+5. **Data Security:** Implement data masking and access control to protect sensitive information.
+6. **Query Execution and Management:** Track and manage query execution with proper status handling and result processing.